 The Patagonia Synchilla Snap-T, Cotopaxi Abrazo Half-Zip, and REI Trailmade are a few other super comfy options without any movement restrictions, providing that perfect balance between comfort, warmth and versatility.

-While we find all the fleeces in our lineup comfy and cozy, some of the body-hugging styles like the Rab Ascendor or Arc’Teryx Kyanite are best suited to smaller framed individuals with narrower and smaller shoulders and chest.
+While we find all the fleeces in our lineup comfy and cozy, some of the body-hugging styles like the Rab Ascendor or Arc’Teryx Kyanite are best suited to smaller-framed individuals with narrower and smaller shoulders and chest.

 The Patagonia Better Sweater tops the durability list.
-It is constructed using solid material and exceptional quality that have proved to last our testers over not just years but decades of hard hiking, rough rocky trails, and sharp branches.
+It is constructed using solid material and exceptional quality that has proved to last our testers over not just years but decades of hard hiking, rough rocky trails, and sharp branches.

 Next up, the REI Trailmade, Rab Ascendor Light Hoody and the Arc’teryx Kyanite, are made with strong and stretchy material that is resistant to debris cling.
 These fleeces also fit snugger to the body, making them less susceptible to snagging on overgrown trails.

 The Rab Ascendor Light Hoody is the lightest and most packable option in our lineup, at under 7 ounces.
-This hoody provides a unique Thermic ™ S insulation which combines stretch, breathability, sweat-wicking qualities and warmth all into one package.
-It is designed for the mountain athlete from rock climbing to peak scrambling, to maintain body heat during intense physical activity.
+This hoody provides a unique Thermic ™ S insulation which combines stretch, breathability, sweat-wicking qualities, and warmth all into one package.
+It is designed for the mountain athlete, from rock climbing to peak scrambling, to maintain body heat during intense physical activity.

 The Arc’teryx Kyanite and Patagonia R1 Air, at just under 11 ounces, are also thin, very lightweight options.
 The two are also stretchy and breathable, making them great high-intensity hiking options.
 They also slip easily into your backpack when shedding a layer on trail.

-Thoughtful details on the construction of fleeces like zippers, pockets, hoods, thumb-loops or special materials integrated into the fabrics determined the best features of each model.
+Thoughtful details on the construction of fleeces like zippers, pockets, hoods, thumb-loops, or special materials integrated into the fabrics determined the best features of each model.
 The North Face Retro Denali is the most feature-filled fleece in our lineup with its large pit zips, waist cinches, chest pocket, and zippered hand pockets.

 The Patagonia Better Sweater is a full-zip with a standup collar that is soft on the face and neck and a flat seam that reduces the weight and bulk, and doesn’t rub against the body or layers of clothing.
 It also has 2 zippered hand pockets and a side zippered pocket on the arm.

-Another fleece with special features includes the Rab Ascendor Light Hoody, which features a slim, low bulk profile, light weight, snug under-helmet hood, flatlocked seams for comfort, extra stretch, a chest zippered pocket and internal thumbholes to make layering easier underneath an outer shell.
+Another fleece with special features includes the Rab Ascendor Light Hoody, which features a slim, low bulk profile, lightweight, snug under-helmet hood, flatlocked seams for comfort, extra stretch, a chest zippered pocket, and internal thumbholes to make layering easier underneath an outer shell.

 How to Choose a Fleece Jacket